-Underweight Neutral Overv weight • Previous view Asset Strategic view Tactical view Equities +1 -1 We are overweight equities in our strategic views as we estimate the overall return of stocks will be greater than fixed-income assets over the coming decade.
+Underweight Neutral Overweight Previous view Asset Strategic viev v - Tactical view Equities +1 -1 We are overweight equities in our strategic views as we estimate the overall return of stocks will be greater than fixed-income assets over the coming decade.
 Valuations on a long horizon do not appear stretched to us.
 Tactically, we're underweight DM stocks as central banks' rate hikes cause financial cracks and economic damage.
 Corporate earnings expectations have yet to fully reflect even a modest recession.
 We are overweight EM stocks and have a relative preference due to China's restart, peaking EM rate cycles and a broadly weaker U.S. dollar.
-Credit +1 Neutral Strategically, we are overweight global investment grade but have reduced it given the tightening of spreads in recent months.
+Credit Neutral Neutral Strategically, we are neutral global investment grade.
+We don't think yields compensate investors for tightening credit conditions.
 We are neutral high yield as we see the asset class as more vulnerable to recession risks.
 Tactically, we're neutral investment grade due to tightening credit and financial conditions.
 We're underweight high yield as we see a recession coming and prefer to be up in quality.
-We're overweight local- currency EM debt - we see it as more resilient with monetary policy tightening further along than in DMs.
-Govt bonds Neutral -1 We are neutral in our strategic view on government bonds.
+We're overweight local-currency EM debt - we see it as more resilient with monetary policy tightening further along than in DMs.
+Govt bonds Neutral 4 We are neutral in our strategic view on government bonds.
 This reflects an overweight to short-term government bonds and max overweight to inflation-linked bonds.
-We remain underweight nominal long-term bonds: We think markets are underappreciating the persistence of high inflation and investors likely demanding a higher term premium.
-Tactically, we are underweight long-dated DM government bonds for the same reason.
+We stay underweight nominal long-term bonds: Markets are underappreciating the persistence of high inflation and investors likely demanding a higher term premium, in our view.
+Tactically, we're underweight long-dated DM government bonds for the same reason.
 We favor short-dated government bonds - higher yields now offer attractive income with limited risk from interest rate swings.
-Private markets -1 We're underweight private growth assets and neutral on private credit from a starting allocation that is much larger than what most qualified investors hold.
-Private assets are not immune to higher macro and market volatility or higher rates, and public market selloffs have reduced their relative appeal.
+Private markets Neutral We're underweight private growth assets and overweight on private credit from a starting allocation that is much larger than what most qualified investors hold.
+We find private credit yields more attractive than in public credit, and we like its floating-rate nature given our view that policy rates will remain higher for longer than markets expect.
+We think private credit can help fill a lending gap left by banks after sector turmoil.
+Overall, private assets are not immune to higher macro and market volatility or higher rates, and public market selloffs have reduced their relative appeal.
 Private allocations are long-term commitments, however, and we see opportunities as assets reprice over time.
 Private markets are a complex asset class not suitable for all investors.